 There is a growing global trend towards extending nuclear fuel resources and reducing spent fuel through the application of fuel cycles.
 Drivers for fuel-cycle applications include security of fuel supply at a known (steady) price, energy independence and reduction of back-end spent fuel, with concomitant electricity production.
-CANDU reactors exhibit superior fuel cycle flexibility, and are expected to play an important role in the future.
+CANDU^{®} reactors exhibit superior fuel cycle flexibility, and are expected to play an important role in the future.
 Minimal design changes are required to use the proposed future fuel cycles.
 Atomic Energy of Canada Limited (AECL) has significantly evolved its CANDU reactor [1], streamlined construction techniques on an ongoing basis and developed and tested new fuel cycle options, which will be key to ensuring nuclear fuel resources and reducing waste in the future.
 Now operating successfully on four continents, CANDU technology can be easily localized-due to a core comprised of a large number of small, identical fuel channel components-and has demonstrated on-time and on-budget construction.

-2. Why Fuel Cycles?
+2. Fuel Cycles-Drivers

 In recent years, there has been a substantial growth in interest in advanced fuel cycles.
-Some key drivers for low uranium consumption cycles are:
+Some key drivers for fuel cycles with low uranium consumption are:

-- Uranium prices are on the upward trend.
+Uranium prices are trending upward.
 Low-uranium consumption fuel cycles now have a real effect on LUEC.
+Potential customers are also mindful of their exposure to possible additional increases in the price of uranium, raising their interest in fuel cycles with improved uranium resource utilization.

+Uranium supply/demand has not been a major concern in the past.
+As we enter the nuclear renaissance, however, there is potentially huge growth in the rate of uranium consumption, driven by some scenarios that show a six-fold increase in world energy usage by 2100 (with astronomical potential in China and India).
+Some estimates of the potential growth rates and resource availability suggest that there should be concern over uranium supplies within the lifetime of reactors now being built, with demand potentially exceeding supply as early as 2025.

-Potential customers realize their exposure to possible additional increases in the price of uranium, raising their interest in improving uranium resource utilization. - Uranium supply/demand.
-However, there is potentially significant growth in uranium consumption, driven by some scenarios that show substantial increase in world energy usage by 2100 (especially China and India). - Uranium availability varies.
-Some countries have an abundance of the resource, while others have virtually none (but, occasionally, with substantial thorium, whose abundance is about three times that of uranium). - Recovered Uranium (RU) from conventional reprocessing was a concern as RU inventories are driven up by the separation plants required to deal with Pu and actinides.
-However, RU is now being looked upon as a resource or a commodity [2], rather than a waste product.
-RU (and its variants) in CANDU reactors requires no re-enrichment and has been shown to be remarkably insensitive to the presence of U and U. - Minor actinides are also a concern in waste management scenarios.
-Actinides (in particular Am) are long-lived and generate enough heat to limit the capacity of a repository.
-Fuel cycles in a reactor with the ability to "burn" (transmute) minor actinides into nuclides are beginning to look attractive.
-A CANDU can be a very effective thermal burner of actinides [3, 4]; such a thermal burner has well-understood capital costs and is based on current technology.
+Uranium availability is not uniform.
+Some countries have an abundance of the resource, while others have virtually none (but, occasionally, with substantial thorium, whose abundance is about three times that of uranium).
+Now, however, this has increased in importance with the new pressures on uranium prices and abundance, and increased concerns over domestic energy security.

+Recovered Uranium (RU) from conventional reprocessing can become a concern as RU inventories are driven up by the separation plants required to deal with Pu and actinides.
+If, however, the processes actually generate reactor fuel, the economics can look attractive.
+Indeed, RU is now being looked upon as a resource or a commodity [2], rather than a waste product.
+AECL hosts an annual workshop with international participants to promote commercial RU use.
+RU (and its variants) in CANDU reactors requires no reenrichment and has been shown to be remarkably insensitive to the presence of 234 U and 236 U.

+Minor actinides are also a concern to many waste management scenarios.
+The technical limit on the capacity of most geological repositories is determined by decay heat-load.
+Many of the actinides (in particular 241Am) are long-lived and generate enough heat to limit the capacity of a repository.
+Fuel cycles with the ability to "burn" (transmute) minor actinides into less problematic nuclides are beginning to look attractive.
+We have shown that a CANDU can be a very effective thermal burner of actinides [3, 4].
+A CANDU thermal burner would have well-understood capital costs and be based on current technology, available to begin actinide burning much sooner.